 - MSc.
 Degree in Geo-Environmental Systems Analysis, Department of Earth science, Addis Ababa University (State University), Ethiopia.
 Thesis titled: “Spatial and Temporal Water quality trend analysis using sediment core and water samples from Aba Samuel lake, Central Ethiopia“

 - BSc.
-Geology, Addis Ababa University, Ethiopia
+Degree in Geology, Addis Ababa University (State University), Ethiopia

 Participation in research projects

-Real-Time Mining (RTM): International consortium to develop a real-time process-feedback control loop linking online data acquired during extraction at the mining face rapidly with a sequentially up-datable resource model associated with real-time optimization of long-term planning, short-term sequencing and production control decisions.
-The project included research and demonstration activities integrating automated sensor-based material characterization, online machine performance measurements, underground navigation and positioning, underground mining system simulation and optimization of planning decisions, state-of-the-art updating techniques for resource/reserve models.
+Real-Time Mining (RTM) Project: International consortium to develop a real-time process-feedback control loop linking online data acquired during extraction at the mining face rapidly with a sequentially up-datable resource model associated with real-time optimization of long-term planning, short-term sequencing and production control decisions.
+The project included research and demonstration activities integrating automated sensor-based material characterization, online machine performance measurements, underground navigation and positioning, underground mining system simulation and optimization of planning decisions, and state-of-the-art updating techniques for resource/reserve models.